compose-spec/compose-spec/spec.md

 A Compose implementation SHOULD NOT use this version to select an exact schema to validate the Compose file, but prefer the most recent schema at the time it has been designed.

-Compose implementations SHOULD validate they can fully parse the Compose file.
+Compose implementations SHOULD validate before they can fully parse the Compose file.
 If some fields are unknown, typically because the Compose file was written with fields defined by a newer version of the specification, Compose implementations SHOULD warn the user.
 Compose implementations MAY offer options to ignore unknown fields (as defined by ["loose"](#Requirements-and-optional-attributes) mode).